 As noted above, the target groups for EYE-CLIMA's exploitation activities are principally NGHGI compilers.
-EYE-CLIMA will, first of all, team up with other projects working in the same or similar direction (AVENGERS, PARIS, CoCO2) to establish a stakeholder council.
-EYE-CLIMA's original concept was to contact NGHGI compilers in Europe, and elsewhere through WMO IG3IS, and gauge their interest in the project and their needs for verification through a questionnaire, to be followed by an online stakeholder meeting.
-Coordination with the other projects will add complexity to the process but is considered inevitable if consortia wish to keep agencies engaged and collaborative.
-With the recent adoption of the GGGW initiative by the WMO congress, there will be ample opportunity to team up with interested national institutions.
+EYE-CLIMA has teamed up with other projects working in the same or similar direction (AVENGERS, PARIS, CoCO2, CORSO, CAMS) to coordinate outreach to stakeholders (as these projects all target the same stakeholder group) and to establish a stakeholder council.
+Communication with the stakeholders will be coordinated by Richard Engelen on behalf of all projects.
+Richard Engelen suited to this role as he is also the coordinator of the CO2MVS being implemented by ECMWF.
+A joint newsletter has been established to disseminate results from all projects in a coordinated fashion and will be sent approximately twice a year.
+Coordination with the other projects adds complexity to the process but is considered inevitable if consortia wish to keep agencies engaged and collaborative.
+With the recent adoption of the G3W initiative by the WMO congress, there will be ample opportunity to team up with interested national institutions.